jafingerhut/core.btree-vector/doc/intro.md

 Vectors"](https://hypirion.com/musings/understanding-persistent-vector-pt-1),
 and his Master's thesis linked earlier in this document.

-A disadvantage of the PV invariants is that in general, there is no way to concatenate two vectors in less time than linear in the size of the second vector.
-The variable number of children in a B-tree is what enables fast concatenation, but also what makes looking up elements in a B-tree slower than in a PV tree.
+A disadvantage of the PV invariants is that, in general, there is no way to concatenate two vectors in less time than linear in the size of the second vector.
+The range of number of allowed children in B-tree nodes is what enables fast concatenation, but also what makes looking up elements in a B-tree a little bit slower than in a PV tree.

 ### Why store relative index values instead of absolute ones?